How to Write an Email for Payment Request: Politely Ask for Compensation (with Templates)

-When it comes to service or product delivery, you have a reputation to maintain if you want to attract more prospects and keep your current customers in your court.
+When it comes to delivering a service or product, you have a reputation to maintain if you want to attract more prospects and keep your current customers in your court.
 As a freelancer or business owner, satisfying your clients’ needs is your top priority.
-That’s why you must strive to deliver quality work every time.
+That’s precisely why you strive to deliver quality work every time.

 Ideally, you expect to be paid on time, every time.
-Sadly, it is not uncommon for businesses and freelancers to wait for payment longer than previously agreed.
+Sadly, it is not uncommon for businesses and freelancers to wait for payment longer than initially agreed upon.
 When this happens, how do you politely ask for payment?

-Regardless of your line of work, you know the crippling effects of late payment on your business.
-You can’t take on new projects, you may lose employees, your revenues stagnate, and you may lose your competitive edge, not forgetting the fact that you have bills to clear.
-In short, your business won’t grow.
+Regardless of your line of work, you know the crippling effects outstanding payments can have on your business.
+You can’t take on new projects, you may lose employees, your revenue stagnates, and you may lose your competitive edge, not forgetting the fact that you have bills of your own to pay.
+In short, your business doesn’t grow.

 According to a 2016 study by the U.S. Bank, 82% of small businesses fail due to unpaid invoices.
-The survey estimated that small businesses have a whopping $825 billion in unpaid invoices.
-You can imagine the tremendous impact on the economy that this phenomenon has.
+The survey estimated that small businesses have a whopping $825 billion in outstanding invoices.
+You can imagine this phenomenon’s tremendous impact on the economy.

 So, how do you prevent late payments from happening?
-Well, you can send email reminders.
-If you are a remote worker and email is your only medium for requesting payment, then you want your message to come out as professional as possible.
+Well, one thing you can do is send payment reminders via email.
+If you are a remote worker and email is your only medium for requesting payment, then you want your message to come across as professional as possible.
+Offering multiple payment options can also facilitate timely payments by catering to clients’ preferences and increasing the likelihood of prompt payment.

 How to Politely Ask for Payment

 Building a strong customer relationship is a very important step in any business.
 However, most business owners get intimidated when payment is overdue and they need to ask for payment.
-There is a common myth that you can’t ask for payment and at the same time improve your customer relationship.
-That couldn’t be further from the truth.
-The fact of the matter is, you should not wait too long to ask for payment after you deliver your projects.
+There is a common myth that you can’t ask for payment and improve your customer relationship at the same time.
+However, this couldn’t be further from the truth.
+The fact of the matter is, you shouldn’t wait too long to ask for payment after you deliver your projects.

 Learning how to professionally ask for payment will strengthen your relationship with your client.
 Freelancer email etiquette is a crucial skill to learn and will come to play frequently in your professional career.

-Keep in mind that clients can misinterpret your words.
-Even though you may feel angry when you don’t receive payment weeks after the due date, the tone of your emails is very important.
+Keep in mind that clients can misinterpret your words if you’re not clear and succinct.
+Even though you may feel angry when you don’t receive payment weeks after the due date, the tone of your emails is very important to getting results.
+Clearly outlining due dates in contracts and invoices can help prevent late payments and reduce misunderstandings.

 The good news is that you can craft stronger payment requests that are a bit demanding, yet still professional and polite.